-These are tissues that are made up of only one type of cells.
-They usually have structural role.
+These are tissues that are made up of only one type of cell.
+They usually have a structural role.

 Complex permanent tissues

 Parenchyma tissues are made up of loosely packed cells with thin cell walls and large intercellular spaces.
 They are live cells and help in support and storage.
-Two types; Chlorenchyma and Arenchyma.
+Two types; Chlorenchyma and Aerenchyma.

 Sclerenchyma tissues make up the hard and stiff parts of the plant.
 They are made up of dead, long and narrow cells.
 They almost have no intercellular space as the walls are thickened due to the presence of lignin.

 Phloem is made up of the following components – sieve tubes, companion cells, phloem parenchyma and phloem fibres.
 Phloem conducts food in both directions.
 Among all the components, phloem fibres are the only dead cells.